aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 ## Introduction

 Parallel data replication between PostgreSQL instances presents unique challenges at scale, particularly when attempting to maximize throughput on high-performance cloud infrastructure.
 [FastTransfer](https://aetperf.github.io/FastTransfer-Documentation/) is a commercial data migration tool designed to leverage advanced parallelization strategies for efficient data movement.
-This post provides an in-depth performance analysis of FastTransfer transferring 77GB of data between two PostgreSQL 18 instances on OVH c3-256 servers, examining CPU, disk I/O, and network bottlenecks across parallelism degrees from 1 to 128.
+This post provides a performance analysis of FastTransfer transferring 77GB of data between two PostgreSQL 18 instances on OVH c3-256 servers, examining CPU, disk I/O, and network bottlenecks across parallelism degrees from 1 to 128.

 ## Test Configuration

 The test dataset consists of the TPC-H SF100 lineitem table (~600M rows, ~77GB), configured as an UNLOGGED table without indexes, constraints, or triggers.
 Testing was performed at eight parallelism degrees: 1, 2, 4, 8, 16, 32, 64, and 128.

-Both instances were tuned for bulk loading operations, with all durability features disabled, large memory allocations, and PostgreSQL 18's io_uring support enabled (configuration details in Appendix A).
+Both instances were tuned for bulk loading operations, with all durability features disabled, large memory allocations, and PostgreSQL 18's `io_uring` support enabled (configuration details in Appendix A).
 Despite this comprehensive optimization, it appears that lock contention emerges at high parallelism degrees, fundamentally limiting scalability.

-**Note on Statistical Rigor:** Each configuration was run only once rather than following standard statistical practice : running each configuration several times minimum, reporting mean, standard deviation, and confidence intervals.
-This decision was made because preliminary observations showed very small variations between successive runs, suggesting the results are stable and reproducible under these controlled conditions.
+Each configuration was run only once, deviating from the standard practice of multiple runs with statistical reporting.
+This decision was made after preliminary tests showed minimal variation between successive runs, indicating stable and reproducible results.
+As the sole user on both instances during testing, environmental consistency was maintained.

 ## OVH Infrastructure Setup